Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 • How long did the episode last?

-These questions are not about blame.
-They are about mapping the conditions.
+The purpose of these questions is to map the conditions.
 You are building a profile of your vulnerability windows.

 Go beneath the surface behavior to what was happening emotionally: